RevenueHunt/docs/docs/how-to-guides/show-results-explanation.md

 3. **Custom JavaScript**: For a more refined approach, consider hiring a developer to create a custom JavaScript function.
 This function can show specific text tailored to the ID of the recommended product.
+Your developer could also add custom values to quiz choices and create a scoring system for the quiz to then display the right text on the resutls page.

     !!! tip